Considering closing your term deposit early? You may need to give notice and pay a penalty.

-The regulatory body responsible for implementing the changes are the Australian Prudential Regulation Authority (APRA).
+The regulatory body responsible for implementing the changes is the Australian Prudential Regulation Authority (APRA).
 APRA’s responsibility is to oversee banks, credit unions, building societies and insurance organisations.

 Compare high interest savings accounts